Letting Go of Tranquility

 ……………………………………….

-In the life we lead, we commonly regard goals as essential.
-We use goals because the competitive culture we have created requires them.
+In the kind of life we lead, we commonly regard goals as essential.
+We use goals because the our competitive culture requires us to have them.
 Which is why for most people, life is an anxious experience.

-And even though we’re used to this anxiety.
-We even like it sometimes when it’s fun – we love the excitement of the carnival ride and the adventure – but regardless of whether it’s pleasuarable excitement or not, it remains as anxiety.
+And we’re used to this anxiety, and even like it sometimes when it’s fun.
+We love the excitement of the carnival ride and the adventure of getting close to achieving our goals – but regardless of whether it’s pleasurable excitement or not, all this striving pans out as simple anxiety of one kind or another.

 And anxiety has no place in meditation, because it blocks awareness.
-And it does this by channelling mental energy into our attention.
-As we pay close attention to whatever is exciting us, we’re blinding the part of mind we’re intent on developing in meditation – that wide, subtle, momentary and immense intelligence we know as awareness.
+And it does this by channeling mental energy into our attention.
+We become hypervigilant, looking for results.
+And this anxious attention sucks mental energy away from the part of our mind we’re intent on developing in meditation – that wide, subtle, momentary and immense intelligence we know as awareness.

 Awareness needs a mind that is calm, momentary and goal-less.

-And that is a little of what you got a glimpse of.
+And that is a little of what you got a glimpse of when you had that pleasant experience..

-And it came from the innocence with which you were practicing – you had no goal, you had no right or wrong – and in that intent and momentary innocence, your mind let go of everything, including its idea of itself, and you experienced the amazing luminescence of pure awareness.
+It came from the innocence with which you were practicing – you had no goal, you had no right or wrong – and in that innocence, your mind let go of everything, including its idea of itself, and you experienced the amazing luminescence of pure awareness.

-And as you went “Oh!
+But when you went “Oh!
 How beautiful!” you tried to grasp onto it and cling to it and make it your own – which caused it to disappear.
+And when you began to try to re-create it in subsequent meditations it became your goal.

 …………………………………………………

-And I have to say, what you have just experienced is probably the most difficult stage of meditation, because it’s the final wall between the old conditioned mind you’ve been living in, of anxiety, right, wrong, linear thinking, desire and fear – and the new mind you’re developing of openness, awareness, intuitive thinking and interconnectedness.
+It fact, it’s probably the most difficult stage of meditation, because it’s the final wall between the old conditioned mind you’ve been living in, of anxiety and right and wrong – or linear thinking and desire and fear – and the new mind you’re developing of openness, awareness, intuitive thinking and interconnectedness.

 So then – what to do?

-Go back to focussing on meditation as a technical process – purely technical.
-As you meditate treat everything that happens, whether tranquil or messy, as simply another part of an ongoing process in which you move from event to event, however fast or slow.
+Go back to focusing on meditation as a technical process – purely technical.
+Treat everything that happens, whether tranquil or messy or painful as simply another part of an ongoing process in which you move from event to event, however fast or slow.

 For this, the mental noting method is perfect.